Stein2023/holbertonschool-simple_shell/README.md

 The shell works by prompting users for input, interpreting their input,\
 and then handling output from the underlying operating system.

-Our shell handles in a basic way the interactive and\
+Our shell handles the interactive and non-interactive modes.
-non interactive modes.

 - Compiled with:
 ```